Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Stakeholders determine the appropriate action for each application.

-Decisions are based on data rather than assumptions.
+Decisions are based on the available data rather than ad-hoc assumptions.

 This stage establishes accountability.